Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Engineering Lens

-• Split responsibilities so auth owns external account acquisition, user-service owns identity resolution and AuthMethod ownership, and billing owns payment-method state.
+• Split responsibilities so auth-domain owns external account acquisition, identity-service owns identity resolution and AuthMethod ownership, and payment-service owns payment-method state.

 • Prevented identity mismatches by not starting card registration until account linking is complete, then creating sessions and activate calls only afterward.

-• Grouped the `session_key`, `partner_user_token`, and `pgPayKey` around the same subscription row during the `READY -> ACTIVE` transition so later approve/cancel calls can reuse them.
+• Grouped the `session_key`, partner customer token, and `pgPayKey` around the same subscription row during the `READY -> ACTIVE` transition so later approve/cancel calls can reuse them.

-• Treated `t_partner_user_token` not as a response field but as an operational key for user-to-external-payment consistency, so lookup and unlink validation share the same basis.
+• Treated the partner customer token not as a response field but as an operational key for user-to-external-payment consistency, so lookup and unlink validation share the same basis.

 Architecture Snapshot